 - There are no taxes levied.

 The figure shows that the Kd and Ke are constant for all levels of leverage,i.e., for all levels of debt financing.
 As the debt proportion or the financial leverage increases, the WACC, Ko, decreases as the Kd is less than Ke.
 This results in an increase in the value of the firm.
 In the figure, it may be noted that Ko will approach Kd as the debt proportion is increased.
 However, Ko will never touch Kd as there cannot be a 100% debt firm.
 Some elements of equity must be there.
 However, if the firm is a 100% equity firm, then the Ko is equal to Ke.
 The rate of decline in Ko depends upon the relative position of Kd and Ke.

 Net Operating Income Approach(NOI): The Net Operating Income (NOI) approach is opposite to the NI approach.
 According to the NOI approach, the market value of the firm depends upon the net operating profit or EBIT and the overall cost of capital, WACC.
 The financing mix or the capital structure is irrelevant and does not affect the value of the firm.

 Assumptions of Net Operating Income Approach:

 - There are no corporate taxes.

-- The increase in debt change the risk perception of the shareholders.
+- The increase in debt changes the risk perception of the shareholders.

-- Overall cost of capital is constant.
-It is depends on business risk which is also constant.
+- The overall cost of capital is constant.
+It depends on business risk which is also constant.